21 Things to Do in Roatan, Honduras (From a Local)

 12. Support Local Artisans at the Craft Market

 I always love visiting a local craft market!
-Not only is it fun browsing the creations of local artists, but it feels great to support Roatan’s local economy.
+Not only is it super fun browsing the creations of local artists, but it feels great to support Roatan’s local economy.

 Roatan’s craft market tends to rotate locations depending on the week, but the best time to visit is the one Sunday each month when the market is hosted at the Roatan Brewing Company.